clojurebridge-minneapolis/installfest/docs/setup_osx.md

 ```

 After you run the above commands, run the `lein version` command.
 It should take a while to run, as it will download some resources it needs the first time.
 If it completes successfully, you are golden!
 If not, ask an instructor for help.

-## Installing Atom

-Go to the [Atom site](http://atom.io) and click the download link.

-There should now be a file named atom-mac.zip in your Downloads folder.
-Double-click the file to unzip it, then move Atom.app to your Applications folder.

 ## Getting setup with Heroku